Soimn/Otus/design.md

   - Being able to easily read and reason about a piece of code is more important than being able to write code quickly

-Problems: (P: problem, S: solution, ?: possible solution)
+Problems: (P: problem, S: solution, ?: possible solution, # previous solutiuon)
   P: How should importing work in the language, and should cyclic imports be allowed?
   ?: Cyclic imports will be allowed, as importing a file will only declare a dependancy on that file.
 Importing a
      directory is also possible, as that will import all source files in that directory and all sub directories.